koodilehto/website-poller/README.md

 ### Linux

-Change the paths at ./install.sh run it or add the crontab entry yourself: `@hourly DISPLAY=:0.0 /path/to/websitepoller.py > /dev/null`
+Change the paths at ./install.sh and run it or add the crontab entry yourself: `@hourly DISPLAY=:0.0 /path/to/websitepoller.py > /dev/null`

 Make sure you have `python-notify` installed in order for the notications to work.

 ### OS X

 Make sure you have [GNTP](https://github.com/kfdm/gntp/) installed.
+Note that this depends on [Growl](http://growl.info/).
 Otherwise Linux instructions apply.

 ### Windows